Metronet vs. TDS Telecom Internet plan comparison

 We've also seen a few complaints from customers who feel like they were being charged more than advertised, but we thought that the price increases and fees were pretty fairly laid out on the website, so just make sure to read the fine print (2).

-With TDS, you’ll get around-the-clock tech support, including phone calls, online chat, and remote internet sessions (during which a technician logs into your computer remotely to troubleshoot your connection).
+Like most internet service providers, TDS gets mixed reviews from customers, but overall it seems about average.
+You’ll get around-the-clock tech support, including phone calls, online chat, and remote internet sessions (during which a technician logs into your computer remotely to troubleshoot your connection).

 If you want help with more than your connection, you can pay around $13 per month for a Remote PC Support subscription.
 With it, you can get help with network security, optimizing your computer, and setting up your devices.
 Without the subscription, you’ll pay around $50 each time you need these services.
 If you’re tech savvy, you’ll save a lot by skipping the subscription.
 But if you think you’ll need help at least once per quarter, the subscription will be cheaper.